pirelaurent/cytographDB/public/docs/quickTour.md

 <img src ="./img/tableDetails.png" width = "800px" style="border: 1px solid grey;">

+💡 Download and copy symbols refer to markdown export of columns table.
+💬 Indicates a comment is available.

 #### table triggers

 a new tab open with triggers'list,  allowing to browse the PSQL code.